8 common interview questions with example answers

 What are your greatest strengths?

-Many hiring managers ask this question to learn more about how you perceive yourself and what you think the role needs.
+Hiring managers ask this to learn how you perceive yourself and what you think the role needs.

-• Short, specific anecdotes about how these strengths served you well in your past position and apply to the position you’re interviewing for
+- Short, specific anecdotes about how these strengths served you in your past position and apply to the role you’re interviewing for

 Sample answer